sarath1998/Native-Hibernate-Embedded-Value-type/README.md

 1 Entity -- Employee.java
 1 Embedded value type included in this Entity -- Address.java

+@Embedded -- The dictionary meaning says "included".
+Where to mention this?

+Now, which is included  -- the embedded field is included
+     where it's included -- Inside the entity..

+So, simply mention on the top of that field.

+@Embeddable --- The dictionart meaning, "includable".
+Where to mention this?

+Now which is includable --  the Address.java in this example
+    Where to mention -- Inside the embeddable class.

+@AttributeOverrides -- Annotation used to give the column names dynamically specific to each instance when a common embeddable type is being shared across multiple entities.

+To ignore a field from being part of the table... then @Transient annotation can be used.

+For eg:
 @Transient is declared on the top of the city field in the Address.java file.
 Which will work as below :

 tells the JPA provider to exclude the attribute from database mapping entirely.
 This means that the city attribute won't be stored in the database,